datacraft-dsc/DEPs/7/README.md

 To ensure that clients are able to make use of assets from service providers throughout the ecosystem, it is necessary to provide a universal storage API for accessing asset content that is independent of the underlying storage implementation, i.e. we wish to avoid tight coupling between the implementation of asset consumers and asset providers.

+## Requirements

+- The storage API must provide a simple interface to asset content via standard web protocols
+- The storage API must support any type of asset content
+- The storage API must integrate with relevant authentication and authorisation mechanisms

 ## Change Process